-Smooth, rich and decadent, this Low Carb Chocolate Cake with a luscious chocolate mousse frosting will satisfy the biggest chocolate lovers!
-It’s also gluten free, grain free, sugar free and keto friendly.
+This low carb Chocolate Mousse Cake is gluten free, grain free, sugar free and keto friendly.
+Smooth, rich and decadent, this chocolate mousse cake with a luscious chocolate mousse frosting will satisfy the biggest chocolate lovers!

 I wanted the bold and richness of the dark chocolate.
 And I am so glad I used it.

-I just love this fluffy mousse frosting.
+Fluffy mousse frosting is everything!
 I have always been a frosting girl, I could honestly eat it by the spoonful.

 Especially any type of homemade frosting.
 It blows away any of the store bought kind.